muhamedh/shell/README.md

 -processes are created and managed via system calls.

+In order to execute a system call a program needs to execute a special trap instruction.
+This instruction accesses the kernel and switches the mode to kernel mode.
+The code which the trap runs is stored inside a trap table which the kernel sets up at boot time.
+In the kernel, the system (if allowed) can perform any privileged operations which are needed and do the required work for the calling process.
+On completion, the operating system calls a return-from-trap instruction which returns into the program and switches to user mode.

 ## Description

 The shell implements all the project tasks except for piping.
 Additional commands were implemented such as: `clear` which clears the screen and `exit` which exits the shell.
 The help page for the entire shell will be listed in the following section.